maximecharriere/GarminExercises/README.md

 - Primary and secondary muscle groups
 - Equipment requirements
 - Difficulty level
-- Exercise descriptions and images
+- Exercise descriptions
+- Image
+- URL to exercice page

 ## Data Sources

-Garmin Connect provides 9 different types of workouts, but only 4 have associated exercise data:
+Garmin Connect provides 9 different types of workouts, but only 4 have associated exercise data.
+For multiple workout types, the same `Exercises.json` data source is used :

 | Workout Type | Exercise Data Source |
 |-------------|---------------------|